 Alterations to factory-built housing after manufacture, but prior to installation, must receive approval from HCD's Division of Codes and Standards.
 After installation, alterations made to factory-built housing must receive approval from the local building department.

-Check the listing of fees (PDF) associated with Factory-Built Housing with notations indicating when a fee applies.
-These fees were effective in January 2006.
+Check the listing of fees (PDF) associated with factory-built housing with notations indicating when a fee applies.

 - HCD FBH 307 (PDF) — Design Approval Agency and/or Quality Assurance Agency Certification Application